Search for the production of dark matter in the framework of Mono-Z$^{\prime}$ portal at the ILC simulated electron-positron collisions at $\sqrt{s} = 500$ GeV: Results

-To make a statistical interpretation for our results, we performed a statistical test based on the profile likelihood method, with the use of the modified frequentist construction CLs \cite{R58, R59} used in the asymptotic approximation \cite{R2} to derive exclusion limits on the product of signal cross sections and branching fraction Br($Z^{\prime}$ $\rightarrow \mu\mu$) at 95\% confidence level.
+For the purpose of analyzing our results statistically, we utilized the profile likelihood method and performed a statistical test.
+We used the modified frequentist construction CLs \cite{R58, R59}, which is based on the asymptotic approximation \cite{R2}, to derive exclusion limits on the product of signal cross sections and the branching fraction Br($Z^{\prime}$ $\rightarrow \mu\mu$) at a 95\% confidence level.

-The 95\% upper limit on the cross-section times the branching ratio versus the mass of Z$^{\prime}$, for the LV simplified scenario based on Mono-Z$^{\prime}$ model, is presented in figure \ref{figure:fig7}, with the muonic decay of the Z$^{\prime}$ and coupling constant values of $\texttt{g}_{l} = 0.05$ and $\texttt{g}_{DM} = 1.0$ and dark matter mass $M_{\chi_{1}} = $ 1 GeV (fig.\ref{figure:fig7}.a), 100 GeV (fig.\ref{figure:fig7}.b) and 190 GeV (fig.\ref{figure:fig7}.c), which are represented by the black solid curves.
+In the Mono-Z$^{\prime}$ model, the 95\% upper limit on the cross-section times the branching ratio for the LV simplified scenario is shown in Figure \ref{figure:fig7}.
+The result is presented for the muonic decay of the Z$^{\prime}$ and with coupling constant values of $\texttt{g}_{l} = 0.003$ and $\texttt{g}_{DM} = 1.0$, for an integrated luminosity of 1000 fb$^{-1}$.
+The limits are illustrated for dark matter mass $M_{\chi_{1}}$ values of 1 GeV (Figure \ref{figure:fig7}.a), 150 GeV (Figure \ref{figure:fig7}.b), and 170 GeV (Figure \ref{figure:fig7}.c), which are represented by the black solid curves.
+The vertical dotted red line indicates the upper limit value.

-For the LV scenario, based on the Mono-Z$^{\prime}$ model, the cross section times the branching ratio limit is presented in figure \ref{figure:fig8} as a function of the mediator’s masses Z$^{\prime}$ and the masses of the dark matter $M_{\chi_{1}}$.
-The region enclosed by the contour is excluded using the muonic decay channel of the Z$^{\prime}$ boson for the following benchmark scenario: $\texttt{g}_{l} = 0.05$ and $\texttt{g}_{DM} = 1.0$.
+Figure \ref{figure:fig8} shows the limit on the cross-sections times the branching ratios for the muonic decay channel of the Z$^{\prime}$ boson as functions of the mediator's mass ($M_{Z^{\prime}}$) and the mass of the dark matter ($M_{\chi_{1}}$).
+The region inside the contour is excluded for the benchmark scenario where $\texttt{g}_{l} = 0.003$ and $\texttt{g}_{DM} = 1.0$.
+We used an integrated luminosity of 1000 fb$^{-1}$.
+This limit shows that the invariant mass range from 20 to 80 GeV is excluded for $M_{\chi_{1}} \in [1, 122]$ GeV.